Leonid Agutin: Career

 In 1991, Agutin started touring the Soviet Union with a musical act.
 He took part in and won the 1992 Yalta international pop music contest, and also won a similar contest in Jūrmala in 1993.
 Agutin released his first solo album, Bosonogiy Malchik ("Barefoot Boy") in 1994, which was a success and launched his career.
 The album ascended the charts and he won Russian Grammy awards for "Singer of the Year", "Song of the Year", and "Album of the Year".
 The album included the hits "Hop hey, la la ley" and "Golos visokiy travy" (Sound of the Tall Grass).
 In 1995, Agutin released his second album, titled "Dekameron".
 It was another commercial success and, along with Philipp Kirkorov, Valeriy Meladze, and Lubeh, Agutin became one of the most successful recording artists in Russian Grammy balloting.

 Cosmopolitan life

-Agutin released the album Cosmopolitan Life with the guitarist Al Di Meola in 2005, which gained success and worldwide recognition as a result of the Montreux Jazz Festival.
+Agutin released the album Cosmopolitan Life with the guitarist Al Di Meola and producer and lyricist Alex Sino in 2005, which gained success and worldwide recognition as a result of the Montreux Jazz Festival.
 Following the festival, the Austrian directors Hannes Rossacher and Rudi Dolezal of DoRo Productions made a documentary about the lives of Agutin and Di Meola, called Cosmopolitan Live, released in February 2008.